Sapphira Cristál: Early life and education

 Born in Bryan, Texas, Haynes's stepfather was MMA trainer Saul Soliz.
 Haynes was raised in Houston.
 His first exposure to opera was at the age of 4, when he attended a Houston Ebony Opera Guild performance of La bohème at the Miller Outdoor Theatre in Houston.
 He practiced Brazilian Jiu-Jitsu and Muay Thai as a child.
 Haynes attended Houston's Kinder High School for the Performing and Visual Arts.

 He studied music composition and opera at the Eastman School of Music at the University of Rochester and the Longy School of Music at Bard College, but did not complete his bachelor's degree.
 His first experience singing opera was when he attended a voice lesson dressed as Leontyne Price while attending the Eastman School and his teacher, Karen Holvik, allowed him to sing as a sopranist for the first time.
 After transferring to the Longy School of Music, Haynes' father discovered his sexuality and cut off his financial resources, eventually leaving Haynes homeless.
 He was subsequently expelled from the school after cursing out a pair of administrators who refused to help him with his housing situation.
+Haynes and their father would later reconcile their relationship.